 Update:- During 2014 the Zoological Society of London (ZSL) approached the Countryside Team and Lower Mole Partnership to ask for volunteer assistance with their "Riverfly" project which monitors aquatic invertebrates to warn of poor water quality in rivers.
+Subsequently, a small volunteer network has been formed to help monitor water quality in the the river system and help to target sources of pollution.
+Volunteers from the EEBC Countryside Team and the Lower Mole Partnership took part.
+During 2017 the South East Rivers Trust presented the results to the Catchment Partnership and the results are as hoped helping to target sources of pollution.
+During 2019 volunteers have continued to monitor and report with training and a further volunteer recruitment campaign planned for 2020.

-Subsequently, a small volunteer network has been formed to help monitor water quality in the Hogsmill River and this has continued to operate successfully during 2018.
-The work of the Hogsmill Partnership is coordinated by the Hogsmill Catchment Partnership, coordinated by the South East Rivers Trust, with results helping to inform the Environment Agency about the quality of water in the river.
+Hogsmill River and this has continued to operate successfully during 2019.
+This successful partnership working is coordinated by the Hogsmill Catchment Partnership, lead by the South East Rivers Trust, with results helping to inform the Environment Agency about the quality of water in the river.